Project Structure and Build System

 Overview

-Each module directory contains a Makefile capable of building, verifying and installing the module (and its submodules).
+Each module directory contains a Makefile capable of building, verifying and installing the module and its submodules (if defined).
 They may also implement additional, module-specific targets.

-The set of targets and command-line variables can be viewed by running
+A summary of common targets and command-line variables can be viewed by running

 $ make help